-Overview InformationYarrow is an herb.
+Overview InformationYarrow is a plant.
 The above ground parts are used to make medicine.

-In manufacturing, yarrow is also used as a cosmetic cleanser and in snuff.
-Yarrow oil is used in shampoos.
+In manufacturing, yarrow is used as a cosmetic cleanser and in shampoos.

 Uses & Effectiveness